petrsmid/unicredit-connector/README.md

 Note: we tested this library against Unicredit SK.
 If you have account in different country you should check the supported formats.
 If the Multicash is not supported you can either contact me or add the support to this library yourself.

-Ballance
+Balance
 -----------
-The actual ballance is provided in files in directory `/balances`.
+The actual balance is provided in files in directory `/balances`.
 However this library uses (because of historical reasons) the balance found in the last transaction of the payment history.
 Feel free to fix it.

 Payment History
 ---------------------